jeremy-w/ayadn/README.md

 App.net already gives you the "mute" command to mute a user.
 But what if you want to mute a *client*, like IFTTT or PourOver?

-Easy: `ayadn skiplist add IFTTT`
+Easy: `ayadn skip-source add IFTTT`

 Want to mute another one?
-Go on: `ayadn skiplist add PourOver`.
+Go on: `ayadn skip-source add PourOver`.
 Etc.

-Change of mind? `ayadn skiplist remove IFTTT`, `ayadn skiplist remove PourOver`, etc.
+Change of mind? `ayadn skip-source remove IFTTT`, `ayadn skip-source remove PourOver`, etc.

 You can discover what client was used to post a post with `ayadn infos PostID`